edjineer/TaterTotTracker/README.md

 * BingAI Image Generator continues to impress, and you can get some solid consistent images of a similar style with similar prompts
 * Scaling through json files is the way to go
 * Github Kanban Project Planning tool is great.
 Here is a link to the [Kanban Board from development](https://github.com/users/edjineer/projects/1/views/1).
+* Using CloudFront, S3, and ACM for [Hosting the Site on AWS](https://www.youtube.com/watch?v=YEIuuVKIy8U)

 ## Linting